When was USC Founded?

 Therefore, getting an early start on your preparations will give you the best chance of being accepted to USC.
 You should prepare for standardized examinations, take part in relevant extracurricular activities, work hard to get a high USC grade point average, and begin the application process well in advance of the USC application deadline.
 This is the best way to get into the University of Southern California.

-Though we’re trying to know “When was USC founded?”, if you need help putting the finishing touches on your college applications, at AdmissionSight, we have over 10 years of experience guiding students through the competitive admissions process
+Want to learn more about how USC was founded?
+Or do you need help putting the finishing touches on your college applications?
+At AdmissionSight, we have over 10 years of experience guiding students through the competitive admissions process

 AdmissionSight can help you put your best foot forward when applying to college this fall.
 Contact us today for more information on our services.